PARADOXzss07/EPYC-7X/README.md

 # EPYC-7X
-A python and C++ based Crypto currency.
+A C++ based Crypto currency.
 Developed by ChatGPT.

 This is really just a side project that I "built" using ChatGPT, not for anything serious.